 - Form 15H is just a declaration or an undertaking by an individual that the interest earned on his income should be kept free from any kind of TDS deduction, as his tax liabilities on total income earned is zero.

 - An individual must always keep in mind that the income generated on his fixed deposits as well as recurring deposits is always taxable.
-Hence, this form should only be submitted when the individual is sure that the total income earned by him falls way below the taxation bracket.
+Hence, this form should only be submitted when the individual is sure that the total income earned by him is lower than the taxation bracket.

 - In case an individual has taxable income and still he has submitted Form 15H to the bank, he must immediately inform his bank regarding the same.
-Upon receiving intimation on time, the bank will make the required changes and deduct the applicable TDS on the generated income.
+Upon receiving intimation on time, the bank will make the required changes and deduct the applicable TDS on the interest income generated.

-- Individual need not submit these forms to the I-T department directly.
-It is the duty of the deductor to prepare a proper layout and submit the same to the I-T department along with all the relevant details.
+- Individual need not submit these forms to the Income Tax Department directly.
+It is the duty of the deductor to prepare a proper layout and submit the same to the IT department along with all the relevant details.

-The I-T Act of India requires various TDS deductors to allocate a UIN or a Unique Identification Number to all individuals submitting Form 15G or Form 15H to them.
+The Income Tax Act of India, 1961 requires various TDS deductors to allocate a UIN or a Unique Identification Number to all individuals submitting Form 15G or Form 15H to them.
 The tax deductor is supposed to file a statement of the forms submitted to them by all the tax payers on a quarterly basis.
-This statement consists of the details of all forms submitted to them and a list of all the sources of income which have been exempted from being taxed.
-These forms must be retained by the tax deductor for a minimum period of 7 years.
+This statement consists of the details of all forms submitted to them and a list of all the sources of income which have been exempted from tax.
+These forms must be retained by the tax deductor for a minimum period of 7 years subsequent to submission.

 How to fill Form 15H